ISA Investment 101: Active Investment and the MentorWorks Approach

 We have licensed our software to universities, and they have found this system effective in their alumni engagement and student enrichment efforts.
 In one pilot, students found jobs and internships through their alumni connections, so we have evidence of such support leading to actual employment outcomes.

 Our software platform also has a jobs feature, which allows companies to access talent from the pool of students we fund.
 We are actively adding companies to our platform.
-Since there is no cost to employers, this makes participation easy for employers seeking diverse talent.
+This makes participation easy for employers seeking diverse talent.
 In turn, students hired by these employers reduce default likelihood and improve returns for ISA investors.

 Q: Is this model scalable?